-If the sponsor or shareholder owning the shares in the project company is not a guarantor under the project financing, lenders would typically want it to waive or forgive any receivables that may be generated in its favour as a result of a foreclosure.
-The rationale being that it would be paying a debt that it does not owe itself and thus it would normally be entitled to be reimbursed by the project company.
-If such receivables are not waived or forgiven, the value of the shares in the project company would suffer significantly as the company would be acquired with a debt that is owed to its former shareholder in the same amount as the price paid for the shares (or, if lower, the amount of the project finance debt that was repaid using the proceeds of the sale).
+If the sponsor or shareholder owning the shares in the project company is not a guarantor under the project financing, lenders would typically want it to waive or forgive any receivables that may be generated in its favour with regard to the project company as a result of a foreclosure as it would be repaying a debt that it does not owe itself and thus it would normally be entitled to be reimbursed by the project company.
+The rationale being that if such receivables are not waived or forgiven, the value of the shares in the project company would suffer significantly as the company would be acquired with a debt that is owed to its former shareholder in the same amount as the price paid for the shares (or, if lower, the amount of the project finance debt that was repaid using the proceeds of the sale).

 In the event that equity committed by the sponsor is contributed in the form of shareholders' loans, lenders will normally have to take security over it to ensure that all of the equity interests in the project are covered by the security package.

 IV Other relevant matters relating to security arrangements

 i Governing law

 While many jurisdictions provide a reasonable degree of freedom to choose the governing law to the finance documents, such flexibility is usually reduced when it comes to security interests (in particular, with respect to formalities for their valid creation, perfection and publicity).
 In line with the lex loci rei sitae doctrine, the consensus in most jurisdictions is that the creation and perfection of security interests is governed by the law of the jurisdiction where the collateral is located.
 This principle will not create much debate when it comes to real property, but it might be trickier in the case of movable property or intangible assets.